IgniteUI/igniteui-docfx/en/components/grid.md

 </igx-grid>
 ```

-You may also use the grid's `pinColumn` or `unpinColumn` methods:
+You may also use the grid's `pinColumn` or `unpinColumn` methods of the `IgxGridComponent` to pin or unpin columns by their field name:

 ```typescript
 this.grid.pinColumn("AthleteNumber");
 this.grid.unpinColumn("Name");
 ```

-Pinning columns will add them to the right of already pinned ones.
-Changing the order may be achieved by subscribing to the `onColumnPinning` event and changing the `insertAtIndex` property of the event arguments.
+Pinning a column will the column right rightmost pinned column.
+Changing the order of the pinned columns can be done by subscribing to the `onColumnPinning` event and changing the `insertAtIndex` property of the event arguments to the desired position index.

 ```html
 <igx-grid #grid1 [data]="data | async" [autoGenerate]="true" (onColumnPinning)="columnPinning($event)"></igx-grid>